-- Conserve and safeguard the heritage assets of the Parish. - Introduce and maintain a 'Local Listing' to identify locally important heritage assets and character areas. - Ensure high quality design (in particular housing design) and layout, whilst retaining the rural character of the village.
+- Conserve and safeguard the heritage assets of the Parish. - Ensure high quality design (in particular housing design) and layout, whilst retaining the rural character of the village.
 Design should integrate with and complement the existing variety of building styles. - Development must be sustainable, energy efficient and to high design standards. - Support new development which maximises use of renewable technology to reduce its carbon footprint. - Ensure development does not exacerbate flood events.